benchmark-action/github-action-benchmark/CONTRIBUTING.md

 ## How to add new benchmark tool support

+At first, please determine how to get benchmark output from the new benchmarking tool.
+Some tools support multiple formats for outputting the results.
+In the case please choose machine-friendly one.
+For example, if a tool supports both human-readable console output and machine-friendly JSON output, please choose the latter.

 Adding support for new benchmarking tools is welcome!

 1. Add your tool name in `src/config.ts`